Data Analytics: The Full Guide

 Here, businesses perform various data analysis methods on their cleaned data, often applying several techniques to gather deeper and more valuable insights.

 There are many ways to analyze datasets.
-Different methods work better with different data types and also depend on what questions the business wants to answer.
+Different methods work better with different and also depend on what questions the business wants to answer.

 Data analysts inspect the information using mathematical, statistical, and computational techniques.
 They might begin by exploring the data to gain a preliminary understanding of its characteristics, using calculated descriptive statistics such as mean, median, mode, standard deviation, or frequency distributions.